These educational events feature a combination of sessions for industry and consumers.

 6 Powell Street

-Join plant scientist and barley expert Dr. Dustin Herb in this rigorous discussion (and tasting) of the influence of terroir on single malt whisky.
-He will share the latest research, dispel the myths and open our minds to the new frontiers of natural flavour.
+You’ve heard about terroir in winemaking, right?
+Well, what about in whisky?
+Come join Dr. Dustin Herb to learn and taste the influence of terroir on single malt whisky, opening our minds to the new frontiers of natural flavour.
 Influenced by the world’s greatest winemakers, Waterford Irish Whisky obsessively brings the same intellectual drive, methodology and rigour to barley.

 Thursday, March 9